Family law

 Family violence intervention orders and parenting orders

 Normally, a parenting order will override an intervention order.
 This is unless a magistrate decides to revive, change or suspend the parenting order for a limited time as part of the intervention order.
-An intervention order does not stop a – the person who the order is against – from applying for a parenting order.
+An intervention order does not stop a respondent – the person who the order is against – from applying for a parenting order.

 Property orders